• Home

 Some of the many options and modifications:

-This is an improvement for the 70-72 Cowl Induction hood functioning by modifying the air cleaner cover.
-1. It will allow the car to have plenty of air when the CI is not open.
-Chevy went to the larger snorkel opening even on 305 engines.
-2. When the CI is opened (due to vacuum loss when you floor the gas pedal) the air rushes in from the higher pressure zone swirling at the windshield base.
 When the air comes into the air cleaner, a flap in the new snorkel closes to not allow the air to escape out the snorkel like it would in a stock set up.
 So, what I have done is modify the factory CI cleaner by adapting a late model snorkel to it with the butterfly flapper, originally used as a emissions control device that allowed the carb to get warm air until it heated up, moved the pivot point up so the flap actuated opposite.
-Now the snorkel flapper works timed with the flapper in the hood, to close when the hood is opened due to lose of vacuum.

 This is from a late model caprice.
 I cut it away from the housing and disassembled it.
 Also notice the lower hole is the original and the upper hole is the new hole.
-I grinded the spot welds off to free the snorkels from both air cleaner housings.
-Look at the difference between the openings in the snorkels.
-It is a perfect fit!

 Below, it shows the way the original condition. notice the pins location and the way the vacuum pod would effect the flap. it shows the vacuum applied condition (which is closed), it would be open with no vacuum.